Peaks of Ladakh Trek

 We spend six nights in hotels and have nine nights of full-service camping during the trek.

-In Delhi, we use a standard hotel, which has air-conditioned rooms.
-In Leh, we stay in a comfortable hotel, close to the local market and town centre.
+In Delhi, we use a hotel with air-conditioned rooms.
+In Leh, we stay in a hotel close to the local market and town centre.
 There is wifi available in Leh; however, there is no mobile coverage for international phones in Ladakh.

 The trek itself is on a full-service camping basis, meaning our camp staff put up and dismantle the tents, cook, and do all the camp chores.
 You need only carry your backpack.
 Most of the camping is wild camping.
 We stay in two-person tents, which have enough room inside for your kitbags.
 We also have a dining tent with table and folding chairs, and at least one toilet tent (usually two) for use during the evenings.
 No running water is available while camping.
 We camp close to a river or stream and the camp staff provide bowls of warm water (to wash with) while trekking.